Day 275: Cuenca, Ecuador

 The template is pretty but it’s not functional and the back-end is a mess.
 I wish I had gone with Woo Themes.

-It’s odd to have a personal blog and claim that you don’t like a spotlight but I really hate self-promotion and asking people to join my FB page felt like screaming ‘please validate my pathetic existence.’
+It’s odd to have a personal website and claim that you don’t like a spotlight but I really hate self-promotion and asking people to join my FB page felt like screaming ‘please validate my pathetic existence.’

 3) I didn’t really have a clean start.
 Sure I talked a good game and said I left a relationship of 5 years to travel but my heart was still at home.